Subrata123/Bank-s-telemarketing-subscription/README.md

 -------------
 As a part of the machine larning exercise, several activities are perfomed to identify potential customers.
 Some of those are
 a.
 Importing data
 b.
-Data preparation and transformation.
+Data preparation and transformation
 c.
 Spliting dataset into training and test sets
 d.
 Model building and evalution